Oxen-AI/oxen-release/README.md

 * 📊 Native DataFrame processing ([oxen df](https://github.com/Oxen-AI/oxen-release/blob/main/DataFrames.md) command for data exploration)
 * 📈 Tracks changes over time (never worry about losing the state of your data)
 * 🤝 Collaborate with your team (sync to an oxen-server)
+* 🌎 [Remote Workspaces](https://docs.oxen.ai/concepts/remote-workspace) to interact with the data without downloading it
 * 👀 Better data visualization on [OxenHub](https://oxen.ai)

 # Why the name Oxen?